mattmaniak/fiflo/doc/WORKFLOW.md

 - Gnome Terminal,
 - xterm
 emulators
-and with the native Linux text mode wnich is priority in tests.
+and with the native Linux terminal wnich is priority in tests.

 I do my best for proper rendering in every above.
 In other cases editor can works but there could be some glitches because of ther quirk modes.